apache/directory-fortress-core/README.md

  * SECTION 2.
 Instructions for using Apache Fortress and ApacheDS LDAP server.
  * SECTION 3.
 Instructions for using Apache Fortress and Symas OpenLDAP server.
  * SECTION 4.
 Instructions for using Apache Fortress and native OpenLDAP server.
  * SECTION 5.
-Instructions to pull Apache Fortress Core source code from Apache GIT
+Instructions to pull Apache Fortress Core source code from GIT.
  * SECTION 6.
 Instructions to build software package.
  * SECTION 7.
 Instructions for installing OpenLDAP.
  * SECTION 8.
 Instructions for using Apache Fortress with OpenLDAP.